 Stock trades at brokerages come in two forms: limit orders and market orders.
 If you’re content with the current price of a stock, you’d enact a market order for the number of shares you want to buy or sell.
 On the other hand, limit orders let you preset a specific price a stock must hit before your account triggers a purchase or sale.

 |Brokerage Firm||Trading Fees||Minimum||Best For|

 |$0||$0||– Mobile/online traders |

 |$0 online/$29.95 for broker-assisted trades||$0||– Bank of America account holders |

 – Customer support users

 |$0 online/$25 for broker-assisted trades||$0||– Online traders |

 – Customers who value support

-Investing can be intimidating, as you are essentially gambling your hard earned money.
-The guidance of a financial advisor can go a long way in quelling that nervousness, as they usually have ample experience handling investments.
+Investing can be intimidating if you’re new to it.
+The guidance of a financial advisor can go a long way in quelling that nervousness, as they generally have ample experience handling investments.
 Many advisors will even let clients dictate what investment types they want their portfolio to include.
 So if Walmart stock is something you’re interested in, communicate that to your advisor.